mohaEs/Zoo-Fundus-Disc-Segmentation/README.md

 View the generated index.html file with a browser.

 ## Sources
-Notice that, the collected librarris folder, contains the required files to run each method in which copied from the source repositories.
-Therefore all rights and responsibilities of the each method and corresponding library is reserved by their own developer.
+Notice that, the collected librarris contains the required files to run each method in which copied from the source repositories.
+Therefore all the rights and responsibilities of the each method and corresponding library is reserved by their own developer.

-See the sources repositories and make sure yo consider themselves too:
+See the source repositories and make sure to consider themselves too:

 **DENet:** </br>
     DENet_GlaucomaScreen </br>